 Deepgram supports a variety of deployment methods, including an on-premises (on-prem) offering, which is an isolated service deployed to customer-requisitioned cloud instances or customer data centers.
 This guide will walk you through the process of setting up Deepgram on-prem in your own environment.

 If you're an IT administrator deploying an on-prem instance of Deepgram, read on for high-level guidance on setup, suggested configuration, periodic maintenance, and frequently asked questions.
 We will describe all requirements and needed assets for the installation, tell you how to configure your environment and set up your server for the installation, show you how to install the actual Deepgram application, identify important files and directories related to the Deepgram installation, and help you plan your server maintenance and security practices.

 Deepgram provides a variety of components available for on-prem deployment.
-This guide describes how you create a deployment using Deepgram’s required components.
+This guide describes how you create a deployment using Deepgram’s required components, API and Engine.
 If you are interested in learning about and deploying Deepgram’s optional components on premises, such as the License Proxy in the diagram below, see On-Prem Add-ons.

 If you aren't certain which components your contract includes, please consult your Deepgram Account Representative.